JuanNoronha/Media-Tracker-Website/README.md

-A website that has a community managed database for books, movies and tv series with personal account based media consumption log functionality
+A community-driven platform designed to catalog and track personal media consumption across books, movies, and TV series.
+Users can contribute to a shared database, enriching it with detailed information, and maintain personalized logs of their viewing/reading history.